gmadnani/Where-are-we/Assets/Project-Diary.md

 ``

-The nineth team meeting provided an opportunity to solidify the team understanding of the product and code behind it.
+The ninth team meeting provided an opportunity to solidify the team understanding of the product and code behind it.
 To raise any last minute issues or concerns and review the presentation.
+The stand up activity was to throw an imaginary ball to the next person and give an answer to set questions.

+Todays Questions were:
+1. How has your day been today?
+2. Is there anything you are concerned about regarding presentation day?
 ``
+This gave team members and opportunity to support and encourage each other as required ``

-**Practice Presentation to Class Tutor**
+**The team delivered a Practice Presentation to the Class Tutor**

-``

 ----------------------------------------------------------------------